Anatomy of a Caffeine Headache: Causes, Remedies, Prevention

 As soon as a person begins to feel a tightness behind the eyes, he/she should evaluate their recent caffeine consumption and then consume an adequate amount of caffeine to stop the withdrawal.

-Pain relievers such as Excedrin also include caffeine and can remedy the caffeine withdrawal headache faster since they also have added pain relievers.
+Pain relievers such as Excedrin also include caffeine and can remedy the caffeine withdrawal headache faster since they contain added pain relievers.

 For those that are purposely detoxing from caffeine or for those that have consumed too much caffeine, we recommend the following.